Therapy

 What affects how much travel therapists earn?

-• Type of facility.
-For example, a hospital typically pays more than a skilled nursing facility (for travel assignments).
+A hospital typically pays more than a skilled nursing facility for travel assignments.

-• Timing.
-Seasons of high demand in a specific area can increase pay.
-Areas like Martha’s Vineyard have a high demand in the summer — not only are more people in town to enjoy the weather, but they’re also out adventuring and getting hurt, so the need for therapists is particularly high.
+For example, areas like Martha’s Vineyard have a high demand in the summer—not only are more people in town to enjoy the weather, but they’re also out adventuring and sometimes getting hurt, so the need for therapists is particularly high.
 However, that demand may decrease in the winter.

 Do travel therapists earn more than non-travelers?